Nifty February futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, declined 4.55% to 17.71.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, jumped 5.47% to 18.68.

-Tata Steel, Reliance Industries and SAIL were the top traded individual stock futures contracts in F&O segment of NSE.
+Divi's Laboratories, Tata Steel and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.

 The F&O contracts expires on 24 February 2022.